knative/docs/docs/eventing/getting-started.md

     kubectl label namespace event-example knative-eventing-injection=enabled
     ```

+   Result: The `event-example`  namespace now has the `knative-eventing-injection` label.
+This label adds resources that will allow you to manage your events.

-Now that you have labeled the `event-example` namespace, you will need to verify that the resources you added in this section are running correctly.
+In the next section, you will need to verify that the resources you added in this section are running correctly.
 Then, you can create the rest of the eventing resources you need to manage events.

 ### Validating that the `Broker` is running